benbarkay/fxi18n/README.md

 greetingLabel.bind(myStrings.greet(fullName));
 ```

-And then be able to update all of your text to the chosen translation
+And be able to update all of your UI text to the chosen translation
 instantly, just by changing the locale?

 ```